-Sankofa series: The story of the former Black Stars captain who lost his wife to a GFA president
+Sankofa Series: The story of the former Black Stars captain who lost his wife to a GFA president

 To then Ghana Football Association (GAFA) president Ohene Djan, Briandt was the man to bring Ghana laurels.
 The former Hearts of Oak player was the only one Djan could bet on among the three coaches he sent for a coaching course.

 Ghanaians had high hopes for him.
-His welcome at the Airport after his course is the most rousing any Ghanaian coach ever received.
+His welcome at the airport after his course is the most rousing any Ghanaian coach received.

 But he would go on to only serve as an assistant coach for the Black Stars and go Away Without Official Leave (AWOL) after just a few months.